 The Princeton Architectural Press also sells a set of flat cards and envelopes that feature, a 20th-century landscaper.
 She would preserve hundreds of flowers from her garden in Maine by pressing and archiving them, and she created an array of private gardens during her lifetime.
 These thick cards showcase prints of these pressed flowers, giving them a unique appearance.
 For your flower-loving Valentine, these cards will be a perfect gift to write notes on, send in the mail, or hang up as artwork around your home (without the responsibility of caring for the pressed flower itself).

 These ideas will surely please any plant nerd in your life, whether it’s for Valentine’s Day, a birthday, or just because!
 With these starting points, you’ll have a good idea of what they love and what you can get them in the future to satisfy both their love of plants and their curious nature.

-- 4 great gifts for the gardener in your life
+- 7 gift basket must-haves for the gardener in your life

 - 8 clever items under $40 for your Mother’s Day gift basket